qualdevcsteam/ai-blog-tldr-chatgpt/README.md

 A: Yes!
 Works with posts, pages, and custom post types.

 **Q: Can I customize the TL;DR length?**
-A: Currently uses default length.
+A: Currently uses the default length.
 Customization coming in v2.0.

 **Q: Is my API key safe?**
-A: Your API key is encrypted in WordPress database.
+A: Your API key is encrypted in the WordPress database.
 Never shared or logged.

 **Q: Can I disable TL;DR for specific posts?**
 A: Yes.
 Edit post → uncheck "Generate TL;DR" → Save.